shy1132/shycatbot-open/README.md

 the code for [@shycatbot](https://twitter.com/shycatbot) on twitter (**does not include cats!!!**)

 ## run instructions
-(these instructions assume that you have node.js and SOME technical knowledge)
+(these instructions assume that you have node.js, a folder of images/videos to use, and SOME technical knowledge)

 1. download/clone the repository
-2. set the config values in `rename-to-config.json` and rename it to `config.json`
+2. open a terminal in the repo folder and run `npm install` to install dependencies
-3. open a terminal in the repo folder and run `npm install` to install dependencies
+3. set the config values in `rename-to-config.json` and rename it to `config.json`
 4. run `node .` to start the bot

 ## notice